 Mirin

-Note: Mirin adds umami as well, so you may want to include additional umami flavors in the dish.
+Note: Mirin adds umami, so consider adding extra umami flavors to the dish.

 💡Learn more: A Beginner's Guide to Mirin